Today's Articles

 African workers pioneered extracting alluvial gold deposits and growing sugar cane in the areas that correspond to the modern-day departments of Chocó, Antioquia, Cauca, Valle del Cauca, and Nariño in western Colombia.
 In eastern Colombia, near the cities of Vélez, Cúcuta, Socorro, and Tunja, Africans manufactured textiles in commercial mills.
 Emerald mines outside Bogotá were wholly dependent upon African laborers.
 Also, other sectors of the Colombian economy, like tobacco, cotton, artisanry, and domestic work, would have been impossible without African slave labor.

 In pre-abolition Colombia (before 1851), many Afro-Colombian captives fought the Spanish and their colonial forces for their freedom as soon as they arrived in Colombia.
-It is clear that there were strong free Black African towns called palenques, where Africans could live as cimarrones, that is, they who escaped from their oppressors.
+There were strong free Black African towns called palenques, where Africans could live as cimarrones, that is, they who escaped from their oppressors.
 Also, the Raizal ethnic group is an Afro-Caribbean group living in the Archipelago of San Andrés, Providencia, and Santa Catalina, speaking the San Andrés-Providencia Creole.

 Colombia’s civil war began in 1964 and ended in 2017 when a peace treaty was signed between the guerrilla movement (FARC) and the government.
 This long civil war continues to affect most Colombians into the 21st century.
 According to the World Directory of Minorities and Indigenous People (WDMIP), some communities have been significantly more affected than others.
-One of these are Afro-Colombian communities, which have been strongly impacted by the civil war, mainly because of their vulnerability and lack of protection from the government.
-For years, the FARC sought areas to gain possession of as much Colombian territory as possible; territories occupied by indigenous groups and Afro-Colombians. are typically the poorest and therefore seen as the easiest areas to invade.
-Many Afro-Colombian regions have been “attacked” and taken over by the FARC, which has resulted in more than 2 million Afro-Colombians being displaced.
+One of these is Afro Colombian communities, which have been strongly impacted by the civil war, mainly because of their vulnerability and lack of protection from the government.
+For years, the FARC sought areas to gain possession of as much Colombian territory as possible; territories occupied by indigenous groups and Afro-Colombians. are typically the poorest and, therefore, seen as the easiest areas to invade.
+Many Afro Colombian regions have been “attacked” and taken over by the FARC, which has resulted in more than 2 million Afro-Colombians being displaced.
 Most of them have been forced to migrate towards bigger cities (like Bogotá, Cali, or Medellín), which has increased their poverty level (due to the higher cost of living in urban areas) as their exposure to discrimination and violence.

 New Poem Each Day